jmiastkowska/Portfolio/README.md

 ## About me

- A communicative and dedicated professional with 9 years of experience in acceptance testing from the perspective of a business ordering the WEB software and application implementation.
-I am passionate about identifying and solving problems.
-I have the ISTQB Level Foundation certificate.
-I am determined to redirect my career path towards software testing.
-I would like to develop and utilise my skills in this field.
-Right now I am seeking an entry level position with a company that creates inspiring atmosphere with new challenges every day.
+A communicative and dedicated professional who has a high awareness of the role of QA specialist in an IT Project.
+I have 6 years of experience in the field of testing including 3 years in agile/scrum metodology and 3 years in UAT.
+Right now I am seeking an opportunity to continue my development with a company that creates inspiring atmosphere with new challenges every day.

 ## Tools used in testing:

-* Databases: MySQL
+* Databases: MySQL,MS SQL, Neo4j, DynamoDB
-* Testing: Selenium WebDriver, Postman, Chrome Dev Tools
+* Testing: Selenium WebDriver, Postman, Chrome Dev Tools, Playwright/TS
 * Version Control Systems: Git, Gitlab,
-* Other tools: Confluence, JIRA, Trello, TestLink, TestRail,
+* Other tools: Confluence, JIRA, Xray, TestLink, TestRail, AzureDevOps

 # Tech skills

-  - ISTQB: Foundation Level
+  - ISTQB: Foundation Level, Test Analyst
   - Software testing
-  - Creating test cases, test scenario,
+  - Creating test cases, test scenario, test report and test plans
   - Bugs reporting and retesting
   - Finding uniqe CSS Selectors and xPaths
   - Creating diagrams and decision tables